caseyduquettesc/rules_python_pytest/README.md

 ## Disclaimer

-I rely on this myself and will accept isse reports and contributions, however this doesn't have automated tests and isn't documented terribly well.
+I rely on this myself and will accept issue reports and contributions, however this doesn't have automated tests and isn't documented terribly well.
 I will maintain this, however the expectation is that this will eventually be rolled into `rules_python` and at that point these rules will be deprecated.